 During a postgraduate degree, such as an MA, you will build on the skills and knowledge gained at undergraduate level.
 The modules you study will cover the more complex and specialist areas of English literature.
 You will develop your understanding of both the traditional and contemporary concepts of the subject area.
 Modules and specialisms might include war literature, radical writers, regional literature, dramatic discourse, Norse literature, American literature, theatricality and madness, existentialism, postmodernism, folklore and mythology, and creative writing.
 Assessment methods could include written work, presentations, group projects, and a final major research project.

 The entry requirements for an English literature degree will depend on where you choose to study.
 They will also be influenced by the level of study for which you are applying.
-An undergraduate degree will likely require you to have a background in English literature.
-If you do not have a strong theoretical background in this area, but can prove that you are passionate about the discipline, some universities might still consider your application.
-You can display this through your personal statement or an interview.
 For a postgraduate degree, most universities will require you to have an undergraduate degree in English literature, or a closely related subject.

 Typical Entry Requirements